dmMaze/BallonsTranslator/README_EN.md

 # Features
 * Fully automated translation
-  - Support automatic text-detection, recognition, removal, and translation, overall performance is dependent upon these modules.
+  - Support automatic text-detection, recognition, removal, and translation.
+Overall performance is dependent upon these modules.
-  - lettering is based on the formatting estimation of the original text.
+  - Lettering is based on the formatting estimation of the original text.
   - Works decently with manga and comics.
   - Improved manga->English, English->Chinese typesetting (based on the extraction of balloon regions.).